parsafarshadfar/finetune_llama3-8b/README.md

-# Fine-Tuning LLama 3 LLM (8B) on Google Colab with Tesla T4 GPU
+# Fine-Tuning LLama 3 (Meta LLM) on Google Colab with Tesla T4 GPU

 This repository contains the necessary resources and instructions to fine-tune the **LLama 3 (8B) LLM** model, developed by Meta, using a Tesla T4 GPU on a Google Colab remote machine.